 About Tanya Tull

-Tanya firmly believes that it was her innate ability to “color outside the lines” that enabled her to apply her creative skills to address challenging social problems.
+Tanya firmly believes that it was her ability to “color outside the lines” that enabled her to apply her creative skills to social problems.
 She compares it to an abstract painting that isn’t resolved but has the elements to envision in a new way.
-Today, she is painting prolifically full-time.
+Today, she is painting prolifically again full-time.
 Her work is replete with riotous color, shapes that keep changing as each piece evolves – and with layers of underpainting often showing through.
+Tanya is particularly proud of her artist son, Dani Tull (MFA Stanford), who shows both nationally and internationally and co-founded the Highland Park art gallery Odd Ark LA.

 ARTIST STATEMENT